-Transfer an exisiting Trust or Foundation
+Transfer an existing Trust or Foundation

 There are thousands of charitable trusts across the UK that are either dormant, inactive, or ineffective.
 You will no doubt have come across many who have ceased to operate for a variety of reasons, often through circumstances that are beyond the control of the original trustees.